 Prolactin is the 'mothering' hormone, regulating maternal behaviour and suppressing sexual desire.
 Oxytocin and prolactin together in high concentrations after the birth of the baby cause the mother's love to be directed toward her baby.
 The innate behaviours exhibited by the baby when placed on his mother's chest combine to increase oxytocin and prolactin levels in his mother - you could think the baby is pre-programmed to make his mother love him.

 Adrenalin is the stress hormone - not usually associated with oxytocin!
-However, in normal birthing it only appears during the last couple of contractions prior to birth.
+However, in normal birthing, it only appears during the last couple of contractions prior to birth.
 The action can be seen in the mother as she gains energy, focus, strength, and alertness and may complain of thirst.
-The baby also gets a burst of adrenalin - being born alert, wide-open eyes and dilated pupils.
+The baby also gets a burst of adrenalin - being born alert, with wide-open eyes, and dilated pupils.
 The mother is fascinated by the newborn's eyes - returning the gaze like star-struck lovers.

 The scene is set for a dependent baby who wants and needs love and protection, born to a mother who is primed to love strongly and protectively.

 Easy - introduce both to the technological world of birthing.
 A mother who doesn't understand or trust her body puts her fate and that of her baby into the hands of a paternalistic system where birthing interventions are the norm.
 The chemical cocktail gets shaken, not stirred!